France - Nutrition

 - A “trade pillar” to reduce tensions in agricultural markets;

 - A “solidarity pillar” to support Ukraine’s agricultural capacities; and

 - A “production pillar” to strengthen agricultural capabilities sustainably in countries most affected by the crisis.

 France is also a member of the Scaling-Up Nutrition movement (SUN), an initiative to mobilize and scale up resources for nutrition globally.

 GISA supports the MAE in defining strategic priorities for nutrition

-The Ministry of Foreign Affairs and International Development (MAE) oversees France’s policies on nutrition.
-The most relevant department is the Sub-directorate for Human Development (HUMA) within the Directorate-General for Globalization, Culture, Education and International Development (DGM).
-Within French development policy, nutrition is to a large extent incorporated into the concept of food security.
-The Interministerial Group on Food Security (GISA), jointly led by the Ministries of Agriculture and of Foreign Affairs, gathers the ministries of Finance, Environment, Education and research, the French Development Agency (AFD), research institutes, NGOs, French farmers, and foundations.
+The Ministry of Foreign Affairs (MAE) oversees France’s policies on nutrition.
+The most relevant department is the Sub-directorate for Human Development (HUMA) within the Directorate-General for Globalization, Culture, Education, and International Development (DGM).
+Within French development policy, nutrition is, to a large extent, incorporated into the concept of food security.
+The Interministerial Group on Food Security (GISA), jointly led by the Ministries of Agriculture and Foreign Affairs, brings together the ministries of Finance, Environment, Education and Research, the French Development Agency (AFD), research institutes, NGOs, French farmers, and foundations.